- Explore Porto's UNESCO-listed city center, followed by a gastronomy tour

 Day 3: Transfer to the Douro Valley

-When you get to your hotel, take the rest of the afternoon and evening and relax on the property whilst enjoying the views.
+When you get to your hotel, take the rest of the afternoon and evening and relax on the property while enjoying the views.

 Days 4-5: Wine Tasting in the Douro Valley